Optimal Offline Dynamic $2,3$-Edge/Vertex Connectivity: Tri-connectivity

 We will use this to bound the number of leaves in $\mathcal{T}$.
 However, if $G$ contains an R-node whose skeleton contains a complete graph between active vertices, the number of leaves in $\mathcal{T}$ can still be $\Omega(k^2)$.
 Therefore, we need another rule to process each skeleton of $\mathcal{T}_{simple'}$ so that we can bound its size by the number of its exact active vertices and split components.

-\begin{lemma} There exists a constant $c_0$ such that any node $\mu$ in $\mathcal{T}_{simple'}$ whose skeleton contains a total of $k$ exact active vertices and virtual edges corresponding to active split components can be replaced by a node whose skeleton contains $c_0 \cdot k$ vertices/edges to give an active-cut equivalent graph.
+\begin{lemma} There exists a constant $c_0$ such that any node $\mu$ in $\mathcal{T}_{simple'}$ whose skeleton contains a total of $k$ exact active vertices and virtual edges corresponding to active split components can be replaced by a node whose skeleton contains $c_0 \cdot k$ vertices/edges to give a $3$-vertex equivalent graph.

 In other words, the number of children of $\mu$ in $T$ is at most $c_0 \cdot k$. \end{lemma}

 \begin{proof} We consider the cases where the node is of type S, P, R separately.

 If the node is a P-node, it suffices to consider the case where there are $3$ or more inactive split components incident to the cut pair.
 Removing at most $2$ vertices from these components will leave at least one of them intact, and therefore not change the connectivity between the separation pair, and therefore the other components.
 Therefore, all except $3$ of these components can be discarded.